Much of our team at Total Shape doesn’t miss a single show of Jimmy Kimmel Live, as it’s something that just lightens up

 What Supplements Does He Take?

 These are products Jimmy added for a health boost.

 A high-quality multivitamin for men is a great way to get the majority of important micronutrients into your diet.
 It should cover you for vitamins A, B, C, and E, and some of them have added minerals as well.

 When you start becoming more active, your muscles will need more magnesium to function during exercise and when you’re resting at night.
 A clear indication that you might be lacking magnesium is if you regularly get cramps in bed.

 Zinc is underestimated by many people, but studies have shown that it’s a vital mineral for hormone production and immune system health.
-Yes, the more zinc you get, the better you can support testosterone production .
+According to a PubMed study, the more zinc you get, the better you can support testosterone production .
 And that will work wonders for weight management and muscle growth.

 Finally, vitamin D is a critical nutrient to get, especially in the winter months when you don’t get much UV exposure.
 The sunshine vitamin is highly important for your immunity and general health.